e18e/e18e/docs/blog/source-maps-or-not.md

 ### Case 1: TypeScript

 The most common case for this is TypeScript.
 When we transpile TypeScript to JavaScript, we lose the type information.
-The output is still very much readable code, but is still lossy in that it no longer contains the types.
+The output is still very much readable code, but is still lossy in that it no longer contains the types directly (though we usually ship `.d.ts` files for that too).

 Often this is fine since the code is still readable and navigable, but in some cases, the type information is just as important as the code itself.
 This won't be the average case, but it is a case that should be considered.